nodejs/build/orka/templates/README.md

     ```shell
     orka3 remote-image pull <image_name>
     ```
+    Note: this can take a while, use `orka3 image list <image_name>` to check the progress of the image.
+Wait until the image is in status `Ready`.

 3. Create a new vm from the image by running the following command:
     ```shell